oldkefka/TRZ-RQG-CodeAssigment/README.md

 |   Temps:FileName   | Temp file name     | page-view-exe     |

-### Steps:
+## Process Steps:
-1 - Get the URL list, with the [Datetime] in UTC, current by default, in a range of time bu [HoursRequest], using [BaseURL] as base path.
+1 - Get the URL list, with the [Datetime] in UTC, current by default, in a range of time bu [HoursRequest], using [BaseURL] as base path.<br />
-2 - Iterate the urls to download the hour information (Page Views file) in memory stream.
-3 - Descompress the GZIp the stream in memory and read to get string list.
-4 - Instance objets of the class 'HourDetail' and add they to a list.
-5 - Everytime, concatenate (group) the list by DomainCode and PageTitle.
-6 - Get the top n or [SizeResult] or the ordered descending list.
-7 - Show the result.
+2 - Iterate the urls to download the hour information (Page Views file) in memory stream.<br /> 3 - Descompress the GZIp the stream in memory and read to get string list.<br /> 4 - Instance objets of the class 'HourDetail' and add they to a list.<br /> 5 - Everytime, concatenate (group) the list by DomainCode and PageTitle.<br /> 6 - Get the top n or [SizeResult] or the ordered descending list.<br /> 7 - Show the result.

+## Testing:
+Added Unit test for URLFormatter:
+- Get_correct_Url_from_UrlGenerator_NOW
+- Get_correct_Url_from_UrlGenerator_FixedDate
+- Check_existence_Url_from_UrlConectionValidator_OK
+- Check_existence_Url_from_UrlConectionValidator_Fail